What is Red Light Therapy?

 While previously the common knowledge in human biology has been that visible light can affect human bodily processes predominantly via the eyes, red light therapy is based on a large body of scientific findings demonstrating that light can have effects in the irradiated tissues via a multitude of mechanisms.

-More than five thousand research articles on red light therapy have been published.
+More than seven thousand research articles on red light therapy have been published.
 The tentative findings suggest that red light therapy could be potentially helpful for the ailments of brain, eyes, heart, lungs, joints, muscles, nerves and other body parts (1-7).

 How does Red Light Therapy work?